 - 2 cups puffed millet

-- 1/2 cup coconut oil
+- 1/2 cup avocado oil, or other healthy oil

 - 1/2 cup tahini

 - Combine all dry ingredients except raisins in a large bowl

 - Combine oil, nut butter, and sweetener in a glass measuring cup and mix until combined

 - Add liquid to dry ingredients and mix until evenly coated